-(1) A school district must identify performance measures in the application for the success of the local awards plan.
-The performance measures:
+(1) A school district must identify performance measures in the application for the success of the local educator excellence innovation plan.
+The performance measures must:

-(B) must include measures of student academic improvement, growth, and/or achievement;
+(B) include measures of student learning and academic performance and growth;

-(C) may relate to improved teacher and principal attrition, migration, and quality;
+(C) relate to improved teacher performance, growth, support, and retention;

-(D) must include targets for school district performance and specifically for target campuses if the district program is not districtwide; and
+(D) include targets for school district performance, and specifically for selected campuses if the district program is not districtwide, that align to the components of the indices that comprise the state academic accountability system; and

-(E) must be in accordance with program guidelines established by the commissioner.
+(E) be in accordance with program guidelines established by the commissioner.

-(4) If a school district fails to meet performance measures or other TEA requirements, the commissioner may disqualify a school district from receiving a grant award from the DATE program the subsequent grant year.
+(3) If a school district fails to accurately keep and appropriately report performance measures or other EEIP requirements, the commissioner may disqualify a school district from receiving a grant award from the EEIP the subsequent grant year.

 (g) Amount of grant awards.

-(1) In accordance with the TEC, §21.703, each school district with a TEA-approved local awards plan is entitled to a grant award in an amount determined by the commissioner.
+(1) In accordance with the TEC, §21.703, each school district selected to receive a competitively awarded grant under the EEIP is entitled to an award in an amount determined by considerations such as: